KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### spend
+## spend

 **spend address amount**

 <!--FIXME doc retcodes? -->

-This method can be used to spend some coins from the currently loggedin address to any other address.
+This method can be used to spend coins from the current active address to any other address.

 #### Arguments